 Tutoring ServicesThe aim of Tutoring Services is to increase student academic effectiveness.
 The Academic Success Center provides group and walk-in tutoring in a variety of courses.
 If the Academic Success Center does not provide tutoring in a specific course, students are encouraged to attend Academic Workshops, as this is the time when students are learning how to adjust to college-level study.
 The focus, therefore, is on learning how to learn rather than on content area tutoring.
 Accordingly, Academic Workshops will assist students in improving their study skills, test-taking skills, and time management skills.
 Students who think they may need academic assistance in order to achieve their educational objectives should visit the Academic Success Center as soon as possible to maximize the benefit of these services.Math Lab ServicesThe Worcester State University Math Lab, housed next to the Math Department (S143), is staffed with a supervisor and peer tutors with day and evening hours (Monday through Friday).
 Its main function is to offer students, who have not received a passing score on the Accuplacer Arithmetic and/or Elementary Algebra test, resources for skill development.This lab offers developmental tutoring on a walk-in basis and houses the mathematics library as well as tutorial software.
 Any student in need of refreshing their mathematics skills, or tutoring for MA 098 and MA 099, may use this lab which has both a wireless network connection for lap-top users and several desktop computer stations.The Writing CenterLocated in Sullivan 306, the Writing Center is a resource available free of charge to all members of the Worcester State University community.
 The Writing Center is staffed by graduate assistants and peer tutors who represent a variety of majors and interests.
 Sessions can be arranged on an appointment or drop-in basis, and the staff of the Writing Center can address basic and advanced writing needs.
 The Writing Center also hosts Writenet (www.worcester.edu/owl), an online writing center that offers instruction and support over the World Wide Web.Multicultural AffairsAlternatives for Individual Development (A.I.D.)The Alternatives for Individual Development Program (A.I.D.) is an alternative admissions program at Worcester State University which provides educational assistance to students.The primary focus is the first two years (Freshman and Sophomore years).
 However, the program requires a minimum participation of four academic semesters designed by the program staff and based on individual assessment.
 Other services will be provided to students throughout their undergraduate experience, including academic assistance, individualized or group tutoring, assistance with financial problems and cultural enrichment.The program actively recruits students who show motivation and desire to succeed in higher education.
 Included in this category are ALANA, low-income, and first-generation students.To be eligible for the summer program students must be incoming first-year students and meet minimal admissions requirements.Upward BoundThe Upward Bound Program at Worcester State University is designed to encourage eligible high school students to persist in school through graduation and to seek a post-secondary education.
 The Program actively recruits students who show motivation and desire to succeed and who are college bound.
 Included in these categories are: first-generation, ALANA, and low-income students.Services include: college visits, workshops and seminars in college admissions and financial aid assistance, career counseling, individualized or group tutoring and cultural enrichment activities.The Program has two main components—the Saturday component and the summer residential academy.

+using a specific set of academic criteria.
 To qualify for certification of Good Student Discount eligibility, Worcester State University students shall meet one or more of the following criteria: